electron/electron/docs/styleguide.md

 # Electron Documentation Styleguide

-These are the ways that we construct the Electron documentation.
+These are the guidelines for writing Electron documentation.

 ## Titles

-Each page has only one `#`-level title on the top, following chapters in the same page must have `##`-level titles, and sub-chapters need to increase the number of `#` in title according to its nesting depth.
+Each page has only one `#`-level title on the top, following chapters in the same page must have `##`-level titles, and sub-chapters need to increase the number of `#` in the title according to its nesting depth.

 For the page's title, all words must be capitalized, for other chapters, only the first word has to be capitalized.